vsevel/article/doc/tuning.md

 * The container gets more guaranteed resources than it thinks.
 * The container are not treated equally with respect to allocation when they go above their request.

 Let's take a 2 cores hosts running 1 container with 300 millicores request, and another one with 600 millicores.
 As we have seen they will respectively get 307 (1/3 of total shares) and 614 (2/3 of total shares) shares.
-If some contention arises, the firt container will be guaranteed 1/3 of 2 cores: 667 millicores.
+If some contention arises, the first container will be guaranteed 1/3 of 2 cores: 667 millicores.
 The 2nd one will receive 1333 millicores, far more than what was requested.
 As the host is filling up with containers, the requests and the shares will look more and more alike.
 Let's say we are running a 3rd container with 1100 millicores request, filling up our 2-cores host.
 Then the shares for the 3 containers will be `307/614/1126` for a total of `2047` shares, and the guaranteed amount of cpu will be `300/600/1100`.

 If the sum of requests of all pods is equal to the exact host capacity, and all pods are asking to consume their requests or more, they will all get exactly their requests in millicores.
 In all other situations they will get more than their requests, which will happen actually most of the time.